Zainpy/Zainpy/README.md

 - 👋 Hi, I’m @Zainpy
-- Currently developping a web application using html, css and javascript with node.js and mySQL
+I'm a CS student who is passionate about developing websites and robotics.
+I've built websites using html css javascript and MySQL and currently working on a marketable website using frameworks.
+Hit me up if you want to become friends!!
 - discord @Zain#0489

 <!---